viamrobotics/docs/docs/tutorials/slam-cartographer.md

 ## Introduction

-[SLAM](../../services/slam/) allows your robot to create a map of its surroundings, as well as find its location within that map.
+[SLAM](../../services/slam/) allows your robot to create a map of its surroundings and find its location within that map.

 This tutorial shows you how to run [Cartographer](https://github.com/cartographer-project) on your robot.

 You have two choices:

 * Run SLAM in online mode with an [Rplidar A1](https://www.slamtec.com/en/Lidar/A1) or [Rplidar A3](https://www.slamtec.com/en/Lidar/A3).
-* Run SLAM in offline mode either with collected data or our provided example data.
+* Run SLAM in offline mode with the provided example data or data you have collected.

 ## Requirements

 * A Linux or macOS machine with the viam-server installed.
 You can find instructions for installing the viam-server on your machine in the **Setup** section.
-* If you are using a Raspberry Pi, you will need to install the Raspberry Pi OS on it. refer to [Installing Raspberry Pi OS on the Raspberry Pi](../../installation/rpi-setup/#installing-raspberry-pi-os), if necessary.
+* If you are using a Raspberry Pi, you must have Raspberry Pi OS installed on it.
+Refer to [Installing Raspberry Pi OS on the Raspberry Pi](../../installation/rpi-setup/#installing-raspberry-pi-os).
 * [optionally] An [Rplidar A1](https://www.slamtec.com/en/Lidar/A1) or [Rplidar A3](https://www.slamtec.com/en/Lidar/A3).

 ## Setup

-If you haven’t already, please install the viam-server and set up your machine on the [Viam app](https://app.viam.com) per these instructions:
+If you haven’t already, install the viam-server and set up your machine on the [Viam app](https://app.viam.com) per these instructions:

 * [Linux install](/installation/linux-install/)
 * [macOS install](/installation/macos-install/)
 * [Raspberry Pi setup](/installation/rpi-setup/)

-Next, we'll install the Cartographer binary.
+Next, install the Cartographer binary.

 ### Installing Cartographer

-To install Cartographer, use one of the following based off your architecture:
+Install Cartographer with one of these commands:

 {{< tabs >}}
 {{% tab name="macOS" %}}